cyc1025/ABC-Former/README.md

 # ABC-Former: Auxiliary Bimodal Cross-domain Transformer with Interactive Channel Attention for White Balance
 Pytorch Implementation of ABC-Former: Auxiliary Bimodal Cross-domain Transformer with Interactive Channel Attention for White Balance.

+## Abstract
+The primary goal of white balance (WB) for sRGB images is to correct inaccurate color temperatures, making images exhibit natural, neutral colors.
+While existing WB methods achieve reasonable results, they are limited by the global color adjustments applied during a camera’s post-sRGB processing and the restricted color diversity in current datasets.
+This often leads to suboptimal color correction, particularly in images with pronounced color shifts.
+To address these limitations, we propose an Auxiliary Bimodal Cross-domain Transformer (ABC-Former) that enhances WB correction by leveraging complementary knowledge from multiple modalities.
+ABC-Former employs two auxiliary models to extract global color information from CIELab and RGB color histograms, complementing the primary model’s sRGB input processing.
+We introduce an Interactive Channel Attention (ICA) module to facilitate cross-modality knowledge transfer, integrating calibrated color features into image features for more precise WB results.
+Experimental evaluations on benchmark WB datasets show that ABC-Former achieves superior performance, outperforming state-of-the-art WB methods.

+## The framework of ABC-Former